Joshboothdesign/Thisisdeffocodelol/README.md

 **This code will usually crash at 2am**

-This code will usually create complex After Effects and Cinema 4D files without labelling or ordering anything causing to errors and a lack of efficiency, however it is able to eventually produce a final outcome.

 This code will also listen to the same set of songs on repeat for a month or two until he eventually gets bored of it and never listens to it again until around 3 months later where the code repeats.

 Thank you for reading this read me file.